DependableSoftware2-0/SemanticTemporalFusion/docs/02Literature.md

 In [7] is our multiview - without poses, use both images while training, wihle testing .
 Uncertainty estimation, Dirichlet fusion .

+in [9] The system calculates three types of information: 1) a point cloud representation of all the surfaces in thescene, for the purpose of obstacle avoidance; 2) the rough pose of unknown objects from categories corresponding to primitive shapes (e.g., cuboids and cylinders); and 3) full 6-DoF pose of known objects.

 ### Other comparison